 Firstly, as said above, let your existing clients know in advance.

-In fact, if you provide a service you might not even state your prices (on your website or brochure), as you want people to contact you to discuss their specific requirements and provide a specific quote.
+In fact, if you provide a service you might not even state your prices (on your website or brochure), as you want people to contact you to discuss their specific requirements and provide a specific design brief and quote.
 Unless your service is a very specific programme with specific features that clients always get as part of a package you will not need to provide a fixed price (and therefore it is easier to increase it).

 If you increase your prices of your product or your hourly rate then do this by a percentage, and introduce in the first instance to new clients.
 If you want to you can give a reason, but you don’t need to – be confident about it that you are worth it!

-Be confident about your work and the value that you add to that specific client, and you will be able to charge the price that you are worth!
+Be confident about your work and communicate the value that you add to that specific client, and you will be able to charge the price that you are worth!